smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

-Location of the TLS certificate file.
+The location of the TLS certificate file.
 Example: `/home/$USER/.chainlink/tls/server.crt`

 ### TLS_KEY_PATH

 - Default: _none_

-Location of the TLS private key file.
+The location of the TLS private key file.
 Example: `/home/$USER/.chainlink/tls/server.key`

 ## EVM/Ethereum Legacy Environment Variables

-Previous versions of Chainlink only supported one chain.
-From 1.1.0 and up, Chainlink supports multiple evm and non-evm chains, so the way that chains and nodes are configured has changed.
+Previous Chainlink node versions supported only one chain.
+From v1.1.0 and up, Chainlink nodes support multiple EVM and non-EVM chains, so the way that chains and nodes are configured has changed.

-The preferred way of configuring Chainlink nodes as of 1.1.0 and up is to use the API, CLI, or UI to set chain-specific configuration and create nodes.
+The preferred way of configuring Chainlink nodes as of v1.1.0 and up is to use the API, CLI, or UI to set chain-specific configuration and create nodes.

-The old way of specifying chains using environment variables is still supported but discouraged.
+The old way of specifying chains using environment variables is still supported, but discouraged.
 It works as follows:

-If you specify `USE_LEGACY_ETH_ENV_VARS` (default: true) then the values of `ETH_CHAIN_ID`, `ETH_URL`, `ETH_HTTP_URL` and `ETH_SECONDARY_URLS` will be used to create/update chains and nodes representing these values in the database.
+If you specify `USE_LEGACY_ETH_ENV_VARS` (default: true), the values of `ETH_CHAIN_ID`, `ETH_URL`, `ETH_HTTP_URL` and `ETH_SECONDARY_URLS` will be used to create and update chains and nodes representing these values in the database.
 If an existing chain or node is found, it will be overwritten.
-This environment variable is used mainly to ease the process of upgrading, and on subsequent runs (once your old settings have been written to the database) it is recommended to run with `USE_LEGACY_ETH_ENV_VARS=false` and use the API commands exclusively to administer chains and nodes.
+This environment variable is used mainly to ease the process of upgrading.
+On subsequent runs (once your old settings have been written to the database) it is recommended to run nodes using `USE_LEGACY_ETH_ENV_VARS=false` and use the API commands exclusively to administer chains and nodes.

 ### USE_LEGACY_ETH_ENV_VARS

 - Default: `"true"`

-USE_LEGACY_ETH_ENV_VARS if enabled will upsert a new chain using the ETH_CHAIN_ID and upsert nodes corresponding to the given ETH_URL and ETH_SECONDARY_URLS.
+If enabled, this setting will upsert a new chain using the `ETH_CHAIN_ID` variable and will upsert nodes corresponding to the given `ETH_URL` and `ETH_SECONDARY_URLS` variables.

-This is really only useful for backwards compatibility.
-In future, support for legacy `ETH_*` environment variables might be removed, so it is recommended to use the API, CLI, or GUI instead to setup chains and nodes.
+This is useful only for backwards compatibility.
+In the future, support for legacy `ETH_*` environment variables might be removed, so it is recommended to use the API, CLI, or GUI instead to setup chains and nodes.

 If you are running a multi-chain or multi-node setup, you should set this environment variable to `"false"` and instead configure chains and nodes exclusively using the API, CLI, or GUI.
-Trying to administer multiple nodes/chains with this environment variable enabled can lead to unexpected results.
+Trying to administer multiple nodes or chains with this environment variable enabled can lead to unexpected results.

 ### ETH_URL

-(Only has effect if USE_LEGACY_ETH_ENV_VARS is enabled)
+(Only has effect if `USE_LEGACY_ETH_ENV_VARS` is enabled)

 - Default: _none_